 A marmoset?
 Um, you mean the South American monkey?
 What are 16th-century Europeans doing taking pilgrimages to bow down to South American monkeys, or for that matter keeping them at home?
 How many New World monkeys were there in Switzerland by that time?
 Were there constant marmoset runs being made between 1492 and 1559?

+I don’t know what the translator was thinking when he put the marmoset in the footnote.
+Maybe he was fully aware of the semantic domain of marmouset, and had no confusion about primates.
 I like to picture the 19th-century Beveridge leaning over his translation, trying to figure out what to make of “trot so far to see a marmoset.”
-Here’s what I think was going through his mind: “I don’t know why Calvin is talking about marmosets here, but I’d better leave it in, marmosets and all.
+Here’s what could have been going through his mind: “I don’t know why Calvin is talking about marmosets here, but I’d better leave it in, marmosets and all.
 If I put it in the footnote, future generations can decide for themselves.”

 With that move, Beveridge lines himself up with the quintessential conservative temperament.
 When in doubt, conservatives keep things around.
 I don’t care if it makes no sense whatsoever, put it in the footnote.
 The last thing we’d do is dispose of it.